mathiashsteffensen/secrets-manager/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mathiashsteffensen/secrets-manager)](https://goreportcard.com/report/github.com/mathiashsteffensen/secrets-manager)

+#### !IMPORTANT: The API is not stable, this project is still in development and shouldn't be used in production until its v1.0.0 release

 This command line and associated Go API is meant to make managing secrets in your applications easier.

 It provides a CLI tool for editing and encrypting a secrets.yml.enc file (or whatever file name you want to configure, more on that later).
 As well as a Go API for accessing this file in your application.
 The Go API also provides options to load other unencrypted yaml files to make all configuration accessible from one place.